RosettaCommons/documentation/application_documentation/abinitio-relax.md

 Algorithm
 =========

 The AbinitioRelax application consists of two main steps.
 The first step is a coarse-grained fragment-based search through conformational space using a knowledge-based "centroid" score function that favors protein-like features (Abinitio).
 The second optional step is all-atom refinement using the Rosetta full-atom forcefield (Relax).
 The "Relax" step is considerably more compute-intensive and time-consuming than the first step.
-The example run described above in the [[Code and Demo|app-name#code-demos]] section takes around 8 minutes to generate one model of a 117 residue protein on a modern computer.
-A single AbinitioRelax run can generate a user defined number of models via a command line option (see [u'Options'] section below).
-For increased conformational sampling, this application is easily parallelized by executing numerous jobs each using a unique random number seed (see [u'Options'] section below).
+The example run described above in the [Code and Demo](#Code-and-Demo) section takes around 8 minutes to generate one model of a 117 residue protein on a modern computer.
+A single AbinitioRelax run can generate a user defined number of models via a command line option (see [Options](#Options) section below).
+For increased conformational sampling, this application is easily parallelized by executing numerous jobs each using a unique random number seed (see [Options](#Options) section below).
 This is typically done by submitting multiple jobs to a computer cluster or distributed grid.
 Since the full-atom energy function is very sensitive to imperfect atomic interactions and more noise will exist with insufficient sampling, convergence towards the native structure may require a significant amount of sampling.
 Additionally, to increase your chance of sampling the correct topology, a diverse set of homologous sequences, preferably with sequence changes that may have a greater impact on sampling like deletions and differences in conserved positions, may also be run since a homologue may converge towards the native structure with significantly less sampling (see Bradley *et al* reference).

 Input Files
 ===========